fenggo/I-ReaxFF/examples/example_ch4h2o/Readme.md

 ```bash
 ./train.py
 ```
-Variables need to be set in the python source file "train.py".
+Variables need to be set in the Python source file "train.py".

 Important variable introductions:

 * weight_force

-e.g. weight_force  = {'h2o16-0':0,'ch4w2-0':1}, where 'h2o16' represent the structure name, 'h2o16-0' represent the
+e.g. weight_force  = {'h2o16-0':0,'ch4w2-0':1}, where 'h2o16' represents the structure name, 'h2o16-0' represents the
-number of order of the batch of data.
-0 represent forces are not used for trian, and 1 represent forces are to be trained.
+number of orders of the batch of data.
+0 represents forces that are not used for train, and 1 represents forces that are to be trained.

-Force training will use large amount of GPU memory, in practice, we only train force of one structure.
+Force training will use a large amount of GPU memory, in practice, we only train the force of one structure.

 The output of this script: